EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 The BelayBox is delivered as a development kit, which has to be assembled following the instructions in this documentation.
-Part of the kit is a Raspberry Pi.
-PIONIX is officially part of the "Powered by Raspberry Pi"
+Part of the kit is a Raspberry Pi CM4 compute module.
+PIONIX is officially part of the "Powered by Raspberry Pi" scheme:
-scheme:

 .. image:: img/powered-by-pi.png
   :width: 300